We don't just talk cars ... we teach how to buy them.

 Nissan Altima: Competing against some of the finest family sedans ever made (the Honda Accord and Toyota Camry), the Altima has certainly faired very well.
 This is a comfortable 5-passenger sedan known for its graceful design, strong handling and performance and solid build quality.

-The current Altima generation debuted for 2007 and has been produced through the current model.
+The fourth Altima generation debuted for 2007 and was produced through the 2012 model.
 It's available in both sedan and coupe body styles with three trims: 2.5, 2.5 S and 3.5 SR. Powering the 2.5 models is a 2.5-liter four-cylinder engine with an output of 175 horsepower.
 The sedan comes with a continuously variable transmission (CVT), while the coupe can be found with either the CVT or a 6-speed manual transmission.
 Under the hood of the 3.5 SR is a 3.5-liter V6 that pumps out a robust 270 horsepower, paired with the same transmission choices as the 2.5.

 The previous Altima generation (the third) was produced for the 2002 - 2006 model years and is quite similar to the current version.
 When compared to its predecessor, however, it added about 6 inches in length, a stronger body and a new suspension.
 It was also one of the most powerful family sedans at the time, equipped with either a 175-horsepower 2.5-liter four-cylinder engine or a 240-horsepower 3.5-liter V6 and was coupled with either a 5-speed automatic or 5-speed manual transmission.